Jo-JPEG/flagstone-project-01/README.md

 Social links to not respond to hover on mobile layout.
 This may be because you can't hover on stuff on a mobile.
 Futher research needed.

+Tips carousel effect on layout extremely janky on large screens.
+This issue could be fixed in future update with layout modifications and better understanding of scroll mechanic.
+This could be replaced with javascript or similar in future update.

 ## Future Features

 In future updates, more content could be added including more links to the Resources page.

+Additional pages could be added, provding examples of inclusivity in action.

+A form for users to sign up for a newsletter could be impemented.

 A media query could be added to the Resources page, giving a more appealing layout on large screens.

+All bootstrap buttons could be styled futher and potentially replaced with javascript elements.

-Navbar links could have hover effects added.
-I would do it now but I don't want to break anything.
+Navbar links should have hover effects added.
+I would do it now, but I don't want to break anything.

-Could add copyright info to footer
+Really should add copyright info to footer.

 ## Credits